A cougar is more than a match for a single medium, large, or even a giant size dog

 Cat Urbigkit, in her book ‘When Man becomes prey’ has taken up the subject of increased attacks on humans by 5 top predators of North America – black bears, grizzlies, cougars, wolves and coyotes.
 Her premise is simple:

-- The increased interaction of humans and these predators, specially in and near the protected areas, is resulting in an increased attacks of these predators on humans.
+- The increased interaction of humans and these predators, especially in and near the protected areas, is resulting in increased attacks of these predators on humans.

 - Because of these increased attacks, humans likely to confront these predators need to take precautionary measures.